 - Check with your utility company to find out if and what types of discounts they can provide to your elderly parent.
 You may be surprised to find out that you can save some money by doing this.
 The same would be true for phone companies, cable companies, trash companies, etc.

-- Check into the multiple services (hopefully in your area) that provide very low cost or free transportation for seniors.
-For all the information on this check out our article on Can Senior Citizens Get Free Rides?
+- Check into the multiple services (hopefully in your area) that provide very low-cost or free transportation for seniors.
+For all the information on this check out our article Can Senior Citizens Get Free Rides?

-- To save on caregiver costs use the resources within your own private community.
+- To save on senior care costs use the resources within your own private community.
 That means siblings, family members, a close friend, your church, clubs, etc. Most people want to help but don’t know how so don’t be shy to ask.
 If your elderly parent requires someone to be with them 24/7, you could use someone to be with them 1 or 2 days a week – saving you the cost of the caregiver.
 It’s difficult to ask, I know but now is the time when YOU need the help.
 You can pay it forward in the future.